bg

 Fuzzy, warm feelings of renewed purpose and opportunity aside, we already know the Tribes Model is low-impact due to having no offices and is based on remote working.
 We provide access for clients to hire developers from across the globe, and our studio teams are globally distributed and inherently diverse.

-So, we initially believed that we could achieve the B-Corp certification relatively easily.
+Initially, this gave us the impression that achieving B-Corp certification might be relatively straightforward.
 It certainly felt like a viable option.
 However, this confident seam waned as a few pennies dropped.
 The sections on Governance prompted reflection and a deep dive into concepts like mission lock.
 The realisation dawned that becoming a B-Corp means embedding a transformative way of working.
 This concept took time to sink in, evolving from surprise to interest to contemplation.
 As we processed, we grew increasingly excited about the potential of what Tribes could become.

 Drawing from our CTO’s systematic approach to ISO, we’ve started creating internal documentation.
 This includes a list of important questions we must address, our target responses, and the necessary actions to achieve them.